About Yorkville

 Jail & Inmate Records

-The Mendocino County Jail, located in Ukiah, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and collecting personal information from the arrestee.
-Inmate information can be accessed through the Sheriff's Office, which provides an online inmate lookup tool.
-Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance.
-The bond and bail process follows California state laws, allowing for the release of inmates pending trial under certain conditions.
+The primary detention facility for the county is the Mendocino County Jail in Ukiah.
+When someone is booked into the facility, the process involves fingerprinting, photographing, and collecting personal information from the arrestee.
+Inmate information can be accessed through the Sheriff's Office, which provides an online inmate lookup tool for public use.
+Visitation rules require visitors to schedule appointments in advance, with specific protocols governing facility access.

 Criminal Records

 Mendocino County's criminal records include felony, misdemeanor, traffic violations, and sex offender registry information.
-The Sheriff's Office and local police departments maintain these records.
-Residents can conduct background checks through the California Department of Justice, which provides comprehensive criminal history information.
-The California Bureau of Investigation also offers resources for accessing statewide criminal records.
+Residents can conduct background checks through the California Department of Justice, which provides criminal history information.
+The California Department of Justice also offers resources for accessing statewide criminal records.

 Economy & Demographics